 Fine-mesh nut bag or cheese cloth

-Soak the almonds overnight or up to 2 days.
+- Soak the almonds overnight or up to 2 days.
 Place the almonds in a bowl and cover with about an inch of water.
 They will plump as they absorb water.
-Let stand, uncovered, overnight or up to 2 days.
+Let stand on the counter, covered with a cloth, overnight, or refrigerate for up to 2 days.
 The longer the almonds soak, the creamier the almond milk.

-Drain and rinse the almonds.
+- Drain and rinse the almonds.
 Drain the almonds from their soaking water and rinse them thoroughly under cool running water.
 At this point, the almonds should feel a little squishy if you pinch them.
+(It's best to discard the soaking water because it contains phytic acid, which inhibits the body's ability to absorb nutrients.)

-Using the Leftover Almond Meal: The leftover almond meal can be added to oatmeal, smoothies, and muffins as it is.
-You can also spread it out on a baking sheet and bake it in a low oven until completely dry (2-3 hours).
+- Using the leftover almond meal: The leftover almond meal can be added to oatmeal, smoothies, and muffins as it is.
+You can also spread it out on a baking sheet and bake it in a low oven until completely dry (2 to 3 hours).
 Dry almond meal can be kept frozen for several months and used in baked goods.